CircuitVerse/Interactive-Book/docs/Combinational/combinational.md

 {: .no_toc }

-Combinational circuits consist of Logic gates.
-These circuits operate with binary values.
-The output(s) of combinational circuit depends on the combination of present inputs.
-The following figure shows the **block diagram** of combinational circuit.
+Combinational circuits are made up of different Logic gates.
+These circuits are operated with the help of binary values.
+The output(s) of these circuits depend on the values of the given input at that time.
+Given below is the **block diagram** of Combinational circuit.

 <div style="text-align:center"><img src="../../assets/images/combinational1.jpg" /></div>

-This combinational circuit has ‘n’ input variables and ‘m’ outputs.
-Each combination of input variables will affect the output(s).
+The above Combinational circuit has 'n' number of input variables, and ‘m’ number outputs.
+The output(s) is affected by input variables of each combination.

-## Design procedure of Combinational circuits
+## Procedure of Designing Combinational Circuits

-1. Find the required number of input variables and outputs from given specifications.
+1. Determine the required number of input variables and output variables as per the desired output.
-1. Formulate the Truth table.
-If there are ‘n’ input variables, then there will be 2n possible combinations.
-For each combination of input, find the output values.
+1. Derive the Truth table.
+The total possible combinations for 'n' number of input variables is equal '2n'.
+Find the output value, for every combination of input.
-1. Find the Boolean expressions for each output.
-If necessary, simplify those expressions.
+1. The boolean expression for each output is found.
+Simplify the expressionss if needed.
-1. Implement the above Boolean expressions corresponding to each output by using Logic gates.
+1. The above simplified boolean expressions are used, corresponding to its output by the use of Logic gates.

-We're going to elaborate few important combinational circuits as follows.
+Now, we're elaborating a few more important Combinational circuits as follows-